wraaath-homelab/docker-services/README.md

 * [WGEasy](wgeasy/)

 ## 🚀 Deployment
+1. Make sure you have Docker/docker-compose installed Install with your Linux distro's package-manager or head over to [Dockers homepage](https://www.docker.com/get-started/) to install on Windows.

-1. Clone the repo:
+2. Clone the repo:
 ```bash
 git clone https://github.com/wraaath-homelab/docker-services.git
 ```

-2. Edit the `.env`-files accordingly.
+3. Edit the `.env`-files accordingly.
 Do something like:
 ```bash
 cp .env.example .env
 vim .env
 ```

-3. Deploy the Docker-container from the compose file:
+4. Deploy the Docker-container from the compose file:
 ```bash
 sudo docker-compose up -d
 ```

----

-### Getting started with Docker
-Install with your Linux distro's package-manager or head over to [Dockers homepage](https://www.docker.com/get-started/) to install on Windows.

 ---